-When the other person in your life turns out to be a douchebag and you need to get out of that situation and not stay in it only because they put food in your mouth.
+When the other person is your life turns out to be a douchebag. and you need to get out of that situation and not stay in it only because he puts food in your mouth.

 It is the money that ensures you pay your bills and eat your food while dealing with the situation.